nazhudha/Js---number-guesser-app/README.md

 # Js---number-guesser-app

-A number guesser start template.
+A number guesser starter template.
-Need to add code to make it work
+Will need to add code to make it work.

 [See Live Demo here](https://nazhudha.github.io/Js---number-guesser-app/)